File IO in NodeJS

 The fileName constant is the name of the file that we want to create.

-The path constant uses a built-in variable named __dirname, which NodeJS will automatically set as the path to the current folder starting from the C: drive.
-The current folder is the one from which the app was run, which is the samples folder we created earlier.
+The filePath constant uses a built-in constant named __dirname, which NodeJS will automatically set as the path to the current folder starting from the root of the drive.
+The current folder is the one that contains your program (file-io-example.js), which is the samples folder we created earlier.
 We've concatenated our fileName into the path.
+I put a console log under this line so that you can see the full path to the file that our program creates.

 Many functions and methods in NodeJS require you to pass in a callback function as a parameter.
 Which is Node's way of dealing with functions that could potentially take a long time to complete (such as reading or writing a very, very large file).

-If there was a problem writing the file, then Node will pass in an 'error' parameter.
+Notice that the callback has a parameter named error.
+If there was a problem writing the file, then Node will pass in an 'error' object as a parameter.
 So you can check to see if the parameter is undefined (falsy).
 If it is undefined, then the operation succeeded, otherwise there was some sort of error, and there should be some details about it in the error parameter (which is an object).

-Now let's try out file input by adding this to file-io-example.js:
+Now let's try out a file input operation by adding this code to file-io-example.js:

 }else{